Mariners vs. Astros Player Props Betting Odds

 France Stats

-- Ty France has nine doubles, a home run, 12 walks and 15 RBI (28 total hits).
-He has swiped one base.
+- Ty France has 31 hits with nine doubles, a home run, 12 walks and 15 RBI.
+He's also stolen one base.

-- France has picked up a hit in three games in a row.
-During his last five outings he is batting .176 with two walks.
+- France has picked up a hit in four games in a row.
+During his last five outings he is batting .286 with two walks.

 France Recent Games